 - View Quoted vs Actual

-- View all quotes OR View quotes linked to their projects and contacts
+- View quotes linked to their projects and contacts

-Users with relevant access rights can toggle the Quoted vs Actual table on or off in the project detailed view.
+Users within the user group whose permissions you’ve enabled will now have access to the Quoted vs Actual table in the Budget section within the project detailed view.

 How to set up the Quoted vs Actual table